 You might recall, Exodus 14:8, which we will not turn to.
-It says in That when Israel went out of Egypt, they went out with a high hand; they went out boldly and confidently, almost defiantly, you might say, because of what God had done, not because of Israelite military might.
+It says that when Israel went out of Egypt, they went out with a high hand.
+They went out boldly and confidently, almost defiantly, you might say, because of what God had done, not because of Israelite military might.

-Pharaoh's mighty army was gone; they disappeared.
+Pharaoh's mighty army was gone—disappeared.
 They went around picking up whatever military equipment and wealth that may have floated up on shore.
 They exalted in God's triumph in song and dance, as Exodus 15 shows.

 The passion of their relationship with God seemed to hit its peak there, and from that point on it was downhill.
 I want to draw our attention for the length of this sermon (or purpose of this sermon) on the fact that they exalted with music; it was done to intensify the feeling of their relationship; they were doing it in acknowledgment of what they were celebrating.